- 1. Why does UNC-Chapel Hill conduct background checks?

 Candidates should list all convictions, even if the candidate thinks the incident was minor.
 If a candidate is unsure of his/her record, he/she may obtain a copy of his/her criminal records from the appropriate county courthouse (such as the Wake County Courthouse).
 A candidate may obtain a copy of his/her driving record from the Department of Motor Vehicles.

-Falsification, including misrepresentation or a failure to disclose information (omission) as part of the application process or on the release form, may disqualify a candidate from employment whether or not the falsification was intentional.
+Falsification, including misrepresentation or a failure to disclose information (omission) as part of the application process or on the disclosure and authorization release, may disqualify a candidate from employment/appointment whether or not the falsification was intentional.
 Current employees may be subject to appropriate disciplinary action, up to and including dismissal.

-The Background Investigation section of OHR notifies the hiring department of clearance.
-If the pre-employment background check is not clear, the hiring department will receive further guidance from OHR, or receive a copy of the pre-employment background check report from the Background Investigation section, depending upon the category of the position for which the candidate is applying.
+If the background check is not clear, the hiring department will receive further guidance from the appropriate central office, either through a request for additional information or through a consultation with regard to the specific nature of convictions found, depending upon the category of the position for which the candidate is applying.

-If the pre-employment background check confirms no convictions, the hiring department should contact the candidate to finalize the employment offer and establish a start date.
-If the hiring department decides not to proceed with hiring the candidate due wholly or in part to the results of the pre-employment background check, then the OHR or the hiring department provides written notice to the candidate, consistent with federal requirements – both before and after any action is taken.
-Whether this is the responsibility of OHR or the hiring department depends upon the category of the position for which the candidate is applying.
+Upon completion of all background checks, regardless of whether convictions are found, the candidate is notified via email when the background check is complete and the results report is available to the candidate online.
+Each background-check recipient is provided with instructions for accessing the results.
+If the background check confirms no convictions, the hiring department should contact the supporting Employment Consultant to determine when to finalize the employment offer and establish a start date.
+If the hiring department decides not to proceed with hiring the candidate due wholly or in part to the results of the background check, then the appropriate central office provides written notice to the candidate, consistent with federal requirements – both before and after any action is taken.
+The responsible central office is determined by the category of the position for which the candidate is applying.
 Please refer to the appropriate policy for details.

-Yes, if adverse action was taken due wholly or in part to the results of the pre-employment background check, the OHR or the hiring department (depending upon the category of position the candidate has applied for) will provide appropriate contact information in its written notification to the candidate so he/she can obtain a copy of the information that was provided to the University.
+Additionally, if adverse action was taken due wholly or in part to the results of the background check, the appropriate central office (depending upon the category of position the candidate has applied for) will provide appropriate contact information in its written notification to the candidate so he/she can obtain a copy of the information that was provided to the University.

 The Finance & Accounting division advises that departments charge the background check fee to funds that match the position’s funding.
 For example: